bihealth/reev/docs/doc_manual.rst

 .. _doc_manual_seqvar_scores:

-This card shows information on the variant available in the ClinVar database such as the annotated interpretation (benign, likely benign, uncertain significance, likely pathogenic, pathogenic), the evidence level / review status (one to 5 stars) and a link-out to this entry in ClinVar.
+This card shows information on the variant available in the ClinVar database such as the annotated interpretation (benign, likely benign, uncertain significance, likely pathogenic, pathogenic), the evidence level / review status (1 to 5 stars) and a link-out to this entry in ClinVar.
 Using the button in the lower right corner of the card you can expand this ClinVar information, e.g. to the associated condition linked to this variant.

 Scores
 ======